smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 TXMEnabled = true # Default
 ```
-TXMEnabled is a feature flag for the Transaction Manager
+TXMEnabled is a feature flag for the Transaction Manager.
+This flag also enables or disables the gas estimator since it is dependent on the TXM to start it.

 ## EVM.Transactions
 ```toml